FFmpeg/FFV1/ffv1.md

 ### RGB

-JPEG2000-RCT is a Reversible Color Transform that codes RGB (red, green, blue) planes losslessly in a modified YCbCr color space.
+JPEG2000-RCT is a Reversible Color Transform that codes RGB (red, green, blue) planes losslessly in a modified YCbCr color space [@!ISO.15444-1.2016].
 Reversible Pixel transformations between YCbCr and RGB use the following formulae.

 PDF:$$Cb=b-g$$
 RFC:```